MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/client-driven-paging.md

 ]
 ```

-The client can fetch the first page with
+The client can fetch the first page with:

 ```http
 GET /Products?$top=2